2020 Japan Winter Wonders Photo Tour – Fully Booked

 Join Adam Monk and Robert van Koesveld for 15 days of photo tour adventures in the rich diversity of Japan in Winter.
-From the bustling downtown streets of Tokyo, to historic thatched villages and the famous snow monkeys.
-Contrast the snow-draped landscapes in Hokkaido with the complex beauty of Kyoto temple gardens in Winter.
+The 2019 winter tour to Japan was so awesome we are doing it all again, with a few tweaks to make it even better.
+We are now spending 7 full days in the winter wonderland of Hokkaido, and we will be exploring much further afield to include the iconic Whooper Swans and Red Crowned Japanese Cranes.
+Then onto the famous snow monkeys of Shibu Onsen.
+We will contrast the snow-draped landscapes in Hokkaido with the complex beauty of Kyoto temple gardens in Winter, an intimate Tea Ceremony with a genuine Japanese Tea Master and an interlude with the real Maiko Geiko culture of Gion district.
 Japan is a marvellous mix of modern and historic places, stunning landscapes, culture and culinary delights.

 - Guided by photographers Adam Monk and Robert van Koesveld

 This Photo Tour is 15 days of surreal winter landscapes, history, culture and food in Japan.
-The tour will begin in Tokyo and will end in Kyoto, and the price is inclusive of all breakfasts and dinners, transport, accommodation, photography tuition and local Japanese guides.
+The tour will begin in Sapporo, Hokkaido and will end in Kyoto.
+The price is inclusive of all breakfasts and dinners, transport, accommodation, photography tuition and local Japanese guides.

-This tour will be a lovely balance of minimalist snow-covered landscapes, historical winter urban-scapes, street photography, people culture, with lots of great Japanese food, music and sake.
-It is going to be a fantastic tour seeing the other Japan, the Japan that exists through the winter.
+This tour will be a lovely balance of minimalist snow-covered landscapes, wilderness and wildlife, including the Japanese Cranes, Whooper Swans and Snow Monkeys, historical winter urban-scapes; street photography, people, culture, and lots of great Japanese food, music and sake.
+It is a fantastic tour seeing the other Japan, the Japan that exists through the winter.
 Keep reading below to see the complete itinerary and details.
 Bookings are now open.

 Tour highlights at a glance